Bridge the Gap Between CV and NLP! A Gradient-based Textual Adversarial Attack Framework: Experiments

 \subsection{Human Evaluations}

-To further study the quality and validity of adversarial samples, we randomly selected 100 original SST-2 sentences and 100 adversarial samples from Bert-Attack and TPGD respectively.
-Following \citet{li2020bertattack}, we shuffle the 300 samples and ask 3 independent human judges to evaluate the quality (300 samples per person).
+To further study the quality and validity of adversarial samples, we randomly selected 100 original SST-2 sentences and 100 adversarial samples from the SOTA baseline BERT-Attack and T-PGD respectively for human evaluation.
+Following \citep{li-etal-2020-bert-attack}, we shuffle the 300 samples and ask 3 independent human judges to evaluate the quality (300 samples per person).
 For semantic consistency evaluation, we ask humans to predict the labels of mixed texts.
 For grammar and fluency, human judges score from 1 to 5 on the above examples.
-All annotators have no knowledge about the source of text, and all their evaluation results are averaged (shown in Table~\ref{HumanEvel}).
+All annotators have no knowledge about the source of the text, and all their evaluation results are averaged (shown in Table~\ref{HumanEvel}).

-\paragraph{Semantic consistency.} Since human judges have a high accuracy on original text, the prediction results on texts can be regarded as the ground truth semantics.
-Given that an adversarial example holds the same label with original one, it means ground truth indication agrees with claimed one if humans' prediction consists with the label of adversary, which stands for a good semantic preservation.
-Therefore, the accuracy can be a criterion for semantic consistency between original sentences and adversarial ones.
-From the results, human judges achieve an accuracy of 0.68 on TPGD, indicating only 32\% of the time our algorithm generates sentences that do actually change the ground truth label.
-As BERT-Attack scores only 0.48, this result verifies that the adversarial samples crafted by TPGD have a better semantic consistency.
+\paragraph{Semantic Consistency.} Since human judges have high accuracy on the original text, the prediction results on texts can be regarded as ground truth labels.
+Therefore, human accuracy can be a criterion for semantic consistency between original sentences and adversarial ones.
+From the results, human judges achieve 0.68 accuracies on adversarial samples crafted by T-PGD, significantly higher than the baseline method.
+This result verifies that the adversarial samples crafted by T-PGD have a better semantic consistency.

-\paragraph{Grammar and Fluency.} Both BERT-Attack and TPGD suffer a decline in grammatical correctness and fluency of adversarial text, but TPGD still performs slightly better than BERT-Attack.
+\paragraph{Grammar and Fluency.} We can also conclude from Table~\ref{HumanEvel} that adversarial samples crafted by T-PGD have better quality compared to the baseline method considering the grammar and fluency, evaluated by human annotators.
+However, both BERT-Attack and T-PGD suffer a decline in grammatical correctness and fluency of adversarial text, leaving room for improvement in future research.